 Leucippus and Democritus

 According to Democritus and Leucippus, atoms and void are the nature of things.

 On the existence of the ordinary objects salient in experience, Democritus and Leucippus may have different views.
 The evidence for what Leucippus thinks is less certain, but Democritus seems to think the ordinary objects salient in experience are how the atoms in the void appear to humans beings.
 Democritus seems to think that belief in the existence of these objects and the traditional conception of reality generally is a product of sense-experience, that sense-experience is a "bastard" form of judgment, that this form of judgment is not knowledge, that the ordinary objects salient in experience are the way arrangements of atoms in the void appear, and that only the "legitimate" judgment of reason provides knowledge of what exists.

-The traditional way to think about the ordinary objects in experience is to suppose that they come into existence, persist through various changes, and eventually go out of existence, but Democritus seems to think that this way of thinking mistakes appearance for reality.
+The traditional way to think about ordinary objects is to suppose that they come into existence, persist through various changes, and eventually go out of existence, but Democritus seems to think that this way of thinking mistakes appearance for reality.
 He accepts Parmenides' conclusion that nothing comes into or goes out of existence.
 The atoms exist and move in the void, but the atoms do not come into or go out of existence.
 They become arranged in various ways as they move aimlessly through the void, but these transient arrangements are not themselves objects and hence are not objects that come into or go out of existence.